-The Drinking water scheme has been ongoing with participants from several countries since 1992.
-Currently, two PT rounds with 2-4 test items each are organised each year.
+The Drinking water scheme currently consists of two PT rounds per year, each with 2-4 test items.

-The scheme includes about 15 quantitative analytical parameters of bacteria, moulds and yeasts with a focus on indicator organisms, including some that may cause illness.
+The scheme includes about 13 quantitative analytical parameters of bacteria, moulds and yeasts with a focus on indicator organisms, including some that may cause illness.
 Some parameters are part of both PT rounds.
-The parameters are presented on the webpage.